soulgalore/image-resize-servlet/README.md

 .
 If the request is valid, a new imaged is resized and put in your configured thumbnail base dir + a generated folder path that is calculated from the original file name, so that files are spread within the file system (but all sizes for a specific file, are within the same folder).
 Then the new image is returned to the user.

 # Extras
 Default Tomcat is setup using https://github.com/jsimone/webapp-runner, just so it easy to get the servlet up & running.
-Also an expire filter is setup in the web.xml to set some cache headers.
+Also an expire filter is setup in the web.xml to set some cache headers (so make sure to empty your browser cache if you change images but keep the same name).

 TODO:
 Cleanup & add more test cases ...